Thank you for your feedback.

 1. HMRC technical issues when sending emails causing delays – it may arrive later on.

-2. Blocked by your email systems- contact your IT team to check security, firewalls and allow permission for the HMRC email to be received.
+2. Blocked by your environment/email systems- contact your IT team to check your security, firewalls and allow permission for the HMRC email to be received.
 If its provided by a 3rd party email service eg yahoo, hotmail, google etc, then you would need to manually check the email settings.
-We cannot advise further on this as each of these emails service has their own different settings.
+If you have different ‘branches’ set up all over the UK, then you need to check the environment/IT for the affected branch ‘Office’ etc. We cannot advise further on this as your IT setup and each of these emails service has their own different settings.
 A list of possible HMRC links here.

-3. If you have waited and still no HMRC email, then contact HMRC Support (we can only advise the steps above).
-If you have the 1st receipt and you have the submitted status on the Transmit Screen then its proof it was submitted to HMRC.
-If HMRC state they have records of a email being sent to your email then it will not involve IRIS, as IRIS will not block any emails being received.
-The HMRC emails go directly to your email address (unless your email/outlook are IRIS Hosted).
+3. If you have waited and still no HMRC email, then contact HMRC Support.
+If you have the 1st receipt then its proof it was submitted to HMRC.
+Ask HMRC if they have records of a email being sent to your nominated email for the clients tax return (provide the date/time etc when it was sent), as HMRC emails go directly to your email address (as IRIS will not block any emails being received – unless your email/outlook are IRIS Hosted).

-5. If you have no receipt and no email and the status is pending/queried /empty then read the KB LINK.
+5. If you have no receipt and no email and the Transmit Screen status is pending/queried then read the KB LINK.

-6. Try using a different email – if that new email still doesn’t work then it could be a HMRC issue.
+6. Try using a different email or even a ‘NON WORK email’, speak to your manager on this – if that new email still doesn’t work then it could be a HMRC issue.

 Warning: If you do not keep a copy of the tax return OR you delete the row which shows it generated/transmitted, then this IR mark cannot be recovered (generating a new return will create a different IR mark).